5.2.1 Data Acquisition

 RDK Platform

-- Ensure that the ZED camera is functioning properly and connect it to the RDK via a USB cable.
+- Ensure your ZED camera works properly and connect it to an RDK USB port via a USB cable.

-installed successfully. - Ensure that the PC can access the RDK via the network.
+- Ensure your PC can access the RDK over the network.

-- Log in to the RDK via SSH and start the ZED camera using the following commands:
+- Log into the RDK via SSH and launch the ZED camera using the following commands:

 source /opt/tros/humble/setup.bash

-# Launch the ZED camera to publish stereo image data
+# Launch the ZED camera and publish stereo image data

 ros2 launch hobot_zed_cam pub_stereo_imgs.launch.py need_rectify:=true

-- If the program outputs information similar to the following, it indicates that the node has been successfully launched:
+- If the program outputs messages similar to the following, the node has launched successfully:

 [anypub_stereo_imgs-1] [INFO] [0946684888.710715101] [pub_stereo_imgs_nv12_node]: => connected to camera sn: 38085162[/dev/video0]